Passing information to other organisations is not the same as sharing it.

 Anyone who watches the news bulletins knows the truth of this.
 The police, social and health services have worked hard at building pathways between themselves for sharing vital information about potentially vulnerable people.
 All too often, however, the information is opened and 'processed' without its meaning (the opinions, attitudes and contextual knowledge the various agencies have about it) being shared.

 When information is passed rather than shared it becomes inactive, dormant.
-It becomes a packaged product to be moved rather than the flowing fuel that powers insight.
-People receiving or even processing such information are more likely to see the packaging rather than the product, then read its label and pass it on rather than open it and explore what is revealed.
+All too easily, it becomes a packaged product to be stored or moved rather than the flowing fuel that powers insight.
+People receiving such a package are very likely to read its label and pigeon hole it or pass it on (rather than open it and explore what is revealed).

 Passed information all too easily becomes 'past' information that is processed and shelved rather than talked about and acted upon.